Good American Family: Critical response

 Jazmin Aguilera of The Boston Globe found Pompeo's ability to convincingly play both Kristine Barnett's self-righteousness and her later descent into paranoia impressive, showcasing the character's multifaceted delusions.
 She also commended the series' Rashomon-style narrative, which effectively shifts perspectives, making each character's version of events feel authentic.
 While noting the show's occasional reliance on tired thriller tropes, she recognized its power in later episodes, where Reid's portrayal of Natalia Grace added depth to the story, revealing the complexity of her character and the abuse she endured.
 Benjamin Lee of The Guardian said Good American Family effectively presents the story of Natalia Grace by offering competing perspectives and a shifting timeline.
 He praised the show's ability to skew the "momfluencer" culture and highlight the rot underneath it, particularly through Pompeo's portrayal of Kristine Barnett.
 Lee found the series engaging as it moved from thriller to crime drama, with a solid performance by Reid.
 However, he noted the series struggled with tone, trying to balance sensationalism with moral reflection.
 Lee appreciated the performances of Christina Hendricks and Mark Duplass but found the show's visual aesthetic too plain for such a wild story.
 He stated that while those familiar with Natalia Grace's story might find less value in the series, it holds more significance for viewers unfamiliar with the case.

 Accolades

 Good American Family was nominated for Location Team of the Year - Episodic Television - One Hour at the 2024 California on Location Awards.
+The series was one of 200 television series that received the ReFrame Stamp for the years 2024 to 2025.
+The stamp is awarded by the gender equity coalition ReFrame and industry database IMDbPro for film and television projects that are proven to have gender-balanced hiring, with stamps being awarded to projects that hire female-identifying people, especially women of color, in four out of eight key roles for their production.

 Future

 In an interview with The Hollywood Reporter, Ellen Pompeo discussed the potential continuation of the series.
 She confirmed that the story of Kristine Barnett, her character, was complete, but revealed that conversations with Hulu had begun shortly after the finale regarding the show's future.
 Options included either extending the existing narrative if a good reason emerged or transitioning to an anthology format focusing on a different story in a subsequent season.
 Pompeo expressed particular interest in the anthology approach, noting that a new story was already under consideration.
 She stated that if the series moved in this direction, she would likely not return as an actor but would remain involved as a producer.

+In August 2026, the series was renewed for a second season, which will focus on Lorena Bobbitt.